 All full-time graduate students can take advantage of UCC’s services, including individual and couples therapy, group therapy, medication management, 24-hour crisis services, and consultation services.
 Sessions with UCC counselors are free and confidential.

-Is a place for worship, meditation, and quiet study; for community service, service-learning, and discussion of social justice issues; for weddings, unions, and celebrations for alumni and the wider community; a site for social and musical programs, talks on moral and ethical dilemmas, and memorials.
+Is a place for worship, meditation, and quiet study; for community service, service-learning, and discussion of social issues; for weddings, unions, and celebrations for alumni and the wider community; a site for social and musical programs, talks on moral and ethical dilemmas, and memorials.
 Graduate students are encouraged to take advantage of the programs and religious faiths supported by the chapel.